GIVE metadata project

 Need for legal and ethical framework

-We must not lose sight of privacy and a proper legal framework in this process, especially for face detection and recognition.
+We must not lose sight of privacy and a proper legal and ethical framework in this process, especially for face detection and recognition.
 That’s why we took the first step by carrying out a Data Protection Impact Assessment (DPIA) [link in Dutch] in 2021 already.
 Besides, we built on a sound ethical framework together with the Knowledge Centre Data & Society and several stakeholders.

 Ready for re-use

 A final, essential step is to make the acquired metadata accessible.
 The metadata gained in the three activities will be shared and made usable through our content partners’ applications and by meemoo, and we will also store this metadata in our metadata infrastructure.
 This will make the content more searchable for the general public.
 Furthermore, we’re getting started with data mining – an automatic analysis technique to extract information and knowledge from metadata.

 Meemoo is also contributing to other elements in the Flemish Government’s 'Resilience Recovery Plan', in particular for Flemish heritage databases, supervising cultural organisations in their digital collection registration projects and the digital leap in education.